androidovshchik/DoSmthGreat/README.md

 *IMPORTANT!* `*.mp3` they will be interpreted in addition for `sound` tasks for random selection

-*IMPORTANT!* `VERSION` must be similar to android app version to prevent crashes (there is a special item of menu)
+*IMPORTANT!* `VERSION` must be compatible to app for preventing crashes (there is a special item of menu with information)

-*IMPORTANT!* If custom filename starts with `_` then it will not be random selected and any `subfolder` containers will be also ignored
+*IMPORTANT!* If custom filename starts with `_` then it will not be random selected.
+Also any `subfolder` containers will be ignored

 *IMPORTANT!* Copied folder name must be the same as app name (**with** prefix if exists, without *From* and *To* keywords with their dates) and it must be in home directory on external storage